BrunoTeixeira1996/dotfiles/README.md

 # What I use

 - I tend to use
-    - Debian with xfce (or gnome) and i3 for my laptop
+    - Debian with gnome and i3 for my laptop
     - Ubuntu server for vms
     - Windows for my desktop and gaming
 	- `Note that xfce and gnome are used only when people not familiar with i3wm need to do something with my laptop`

-# Instal Debian with i3wm and xfce
+# Instal Debian with i3wm and xfce (or gnome)

 - Follow `/stow_folder/README.md` to use stow

 # Backup